Engineering-Good/T4G-Adapted-Recorder-Button/README.md

 ### 2. Request a build of this device

+ [Pending for update]

 ### 3. Build this device for someone else
+ [Pending for update]

 ## Build Instructions

 ### 1. Read through the Maker Guide
+ [Pending for update]
 ### 2. Order the Off-The-Shelf Components
+ [Pending for update]
 ### 3. Assemble the Playback Switch
+ [Pending for update]

-Reference the Assembly Guide section of the [Maker Guide](/Documentation/Playback_Switch_Maker_Guide.pdf) for the tools and steps required to build each portion.
+Reference the Assembly Guide section of the [Maker Guide](/Documentation/📝Product Manual - Adapted Recorder Button.pdf) for the tools and steps required to build each portion.

 ## How to improve this Device
 As open source assistive technology, you are welcomed and encouraged to improve upon the design.